chrisballinger/prosody-modules/mod_firewall/README.markdown

     TO: alice@remote.example.com
     DROP.

-    # Create a 'preroute' chain of rules:
+    # Create a 'preroute' chain of rules (matched for incoming stanzas from local clients):
     ::preroute
     # These rules are matched for outgoing stanzas from local clients